Katrin-Drys/WP8_programming/docs/source/03_MDprogram.rst

 Note that linear momentum is still a constant of motion in such a set of infinitely replicated systems.
-The conservation of angular momentum, however, is lost as a result of the reduction of rotational symmetry from sperical to cubic.
+The conservation of angular momentum, however, is lost as a result of the reduction of rotational symmetry from spherical to cubic.
 For short range interactions such as the 12-6 interaction of Equation :eq:`lj` it is possible to make the size of the system sufficiently large that the contributions of all images, except the nearest, can be disregarded, because they are too far away.
 The nearest image can be in the same (i.e. central) cell